History of Colchester: Paxman

+Commemoration

 Oyster Feast

 The Oyster Feast is the centrepiece of the Colchester's annual civic calendar.
 The feast celebrates the "Colchester Natives" (the native oyster, Ostrea edulis) that are gathered from the Colne oyster fishery.
 The feast has its origins in the 14th century and is held in the Moot Hall.

-Colchester Army Garrison

-The Colchester Garrison has been an important military base since the Roman era.
-The first permanent military garrison in Colchester was established by the Legio XX Valeria Victrix in AD 43 following the Claudian invasion of Britain.
-Colchester was an important barracks during the Napoleonic Wars and throughout the Victorian era.
-During the First World War several battalions of Kitchener's Army were trained there.
-Today, there are considerable plans to build a new and modern barracks out of the town to free up building land in the centre and replace the Victorian buildings.
-There are hopes that some of the original architecture will be conserved for heritage.

 Colchester Town Watch

 Colchester Town Watch was founded in 2001 to provide a ceremonial guard for the mayor of Colchester and for the town for civic events.

 A self-financed body of volunteers, the Watch is convened under the auspices of the Statutes of Winchester of 1253.
 This statute was introduced to provide for some sort of law and order, and created the first police force in the UK.
 Today's Watch, of course, are a purely ceremonial body, leaving law and order to the Essex Constabulary.

 The Watch's livery is based on late Elizabethan dress, and is in the town colours of red and green.
 The Watch wear crested morions, back and breastplates, and carry either partizans or half-pikes when on duty.
 The Captain has the privilege of wearing Elizabethan "civvies".

 A fine and colourful (in every sense) body of persons, the Watch provide a link with Colchester history at many civic events.
 Their day is, however, the Marching Watches.
 On the Saturday closest to the Vigil of St. John The Baptist, the watch "walk the walls" completing a circuit of Colchester's town wall (the oldest in Britain, with parts dating back to Roman times), a "beating the bounds" type ceremony, establishing the territory they protect.
 A distance of some 3 kilometers, it finishes in a local hostelry, The Foresters Arms, so that the Watch may refresh themselves.
 They are accompanied by Mayors past and present, such civic dignitaries as may wish to attend, and anyone else who cares to join in.